breiti78/craftbeerpiLCD/README.md

 # LCD add-on for CraftBeerPi 3

 With this add-on you can display your Brewing steps temperatures on a 20x4 i2c LCD Display.
-This addon onlc works with I2C connected LCD Displays There are 2 different modes:
+This addon only works with I2C connected LCD Displays.
+There are 2 different modes:

 Multidisplay: